Supplement

 Symeon of Durham, Libellus de Exordio (III, 5):

-1018, the date which Symeon of Durham attaches to the battle of Carham (which is some 15 miles upriver from Berwick-upon-Tweed), presents something of a difficulty, in that the Anglo-Saxon Chronicle apparently places Earl Uhtred’s death in the spring of 1016.
+1018, the date which Symeon of Durham attaches to the battle of Carham (which is some 15 miles upriver from Berwick-upon-Tweed), presents something of a difficulty, in that the Anglo-Saxon Chronicle apparently places Earl Uhtred’s death in 1016.
 There seems to be no convincing reason to doubt Symeon’s date for the battle,[*] so it could be that the identification of Uhtred as leader of the English forces, made only in the Historia Regum, is wrong, or perhaps Uhtred was not, in fact, killed in 1016.
 Both views have their advocates.

 durham02

-Uhtred’s death is reported thus in the Anglo-Saxon Chronicle (Manuscripts C, D and E) s.a.
-1016: “[Uhtred] from necessity submitted [to Cnut’s army], and all the Northumbrians with him; and he gave hostages; and, notwithstanding, they slew him[*], and Thurcytel son of Nafena with him.
-And then, after that, King Cnut appointed Eric as earl in Northumbria, just as Uhtred had been[*]”.
-This is placed before King Æthelred’s death on 23rd April 1016.
-The sequence of annals covering the years 983 to 1016, preserved in Manuscripts C, D and E of the Anglo-Saxon Chronicle, are the main source for Æthelred’s reign, and they were evidently composed after 1016 and before 1023 – “no later than the end of 1019”, reckons A.A.M.
+The sequence of annals covering the years 983 to 1016, preserved in Manuscripts C, D and E of the Anglo-Saxon Chronicle, are the main source for the reign of Æthelred the Unready (who died on 23rd April 1016) and they were evidently composed after 1016 and before 1023 – “no later than the end of 1019”, reckons A.A.M.
 Duncan.
-Professor Duncan argues that the italicized words in the Chronicle entry above: “are parenthetic … They were a comment by the author of the 1016 annal (writing between 1016 and 1019), who knew of the recent death of Uhtred and who wished to stress bitterly the faithlessness of Cnut.”
+Professor Duncan argues that the words italicized in the Chronicle entry above: “are parenthetic … They were a comment by the author of the 1016 annal (writing between 1016 and 1019), who knew of the recent death of Uhtred and who wished to stress bitterly the faithlessness of Cnut.”
 In other words: “though remarked upon under 1016, it [Uhtred’s death] occurred in 1018.”

 Writing in the very same publication as Professor Duncan, Bernard Meehan maintains that: “The weight of evidence does suggest that Carham was fought in 1018, that it was probably fought by Malcolm, but that Uhtred, having died two years earlier, could not have taken part.”[*]